Data For Good

-GatherIQ is a Data for Good app from SAS that uses analytics to support nonprofits, partners and a growing community of citizens curious about making a difference.
-GatherIQ introduces you to the 17 Global Goals set by the United Nations for a better world.
+Knowing the importance of the 17 Global Goals set by the United Nations for a better world, SAS encourages bringing together the power of the crowd and data.
+GatherIQ™ is a Data for Good app that uses analytics to support nonprofits, partners and a growing community of curious citizens committed to making a difference.
 The free app lets the next generation of problem solvers learn about the goals and take personal action to help achieve them.

 Data for Good in the Spotlight

 - SAS continues sustainability and innovation initiatives as best business practices

 - Saving Sea Turtles with SAS' ConserVision App

 - AI & sea turtles: SAS teams with UNC Center for Galapagos Studies to boost protection efforts

 - AI and advanced analytics drive sustainability and efficiency